janverschelde/PHCpack/src/doc/source/welcome.rst

 In addition to the publications listed above, PHCpack was used as a benchmark to measure the progress of new algorithms in the following papers:

-98. Ali Baharev, Ferenc Domes, Arnold Neumaier:
+97. Ali Baharev, Ferenc Domes, Arnold Neumaier:
     **A robust approach for finding all well-separated solutions of sparse systems of nonlinear equations**.
     *Numerical Algorithms*, pages 1-27, 2016 (online first).

+#.
+Ada Boralevi, Jasper van Doornmalen, Jan Draisma, Michiel E. Hochstenbach,
+   and Bor Plestenjak: **Uniform Determinantal Representations**.
+   *SIAM J. Appl.
+Algebra Geometry*, vol. 1, pages 415-441, 2017.

 #.
 Timothy Duff, Cvetelina Hill, Anders Jensen, Kisun Lee, Anton Leykin,
    and Jeff Sommars: **Solving polynomial systems via homotopy continuation